ZLee21/personal_project_tmplt/README.md

 ---- api_guide.pdf
 ```

+## Writing about data science

+[Thusan's article on how writing about data science is not easy](https://towardsdatascience.com/lets-admit-it-writing-about-data-science-is-not-easy-37a376777d36) could be helpful as you document your project and skills.

 ## Github pages

 It would help if you took the time to publish your repo for easier viewing of the files.
 Please follow the directions at [Github pages](https://pages.github.com/) to build your pages footprint on the internet.